 Representing the most extensive cross-country ski trail network on the island of Montreal, Cap St. Jacques features 32 km worth of winter trails.
 The public can rent cross-country skis and snowshoes on site.
 Prices vary by piece of equipment, time used, and age of renter.

-Also keep an eye out for specially-organized evening winter forest treks offered January through March led by a nature guide.
+Also, keep an eye out for a specially organized evening winter forest treks offered January through March led by a nature guide.
 Cap St. Jacques didn't offer any in 2017 but that may change in 2018.